Stress & Fatigue

 Helping the digestive system and blood sugar levels

 One of the most immediate and effective things you can do for your health is to keep your blood sugar levels even.
 Low blood sugar levels are very stressful for the body, and the adrenal glands have to pump out cortisol to raise blood sugars.
 By regularly eating small quantities of highly nourishing foods which are rich in healthy fats and protein, such as half an avocado, some smoked mackerel, a blob of humus and sliced raw tomato, or a bit of raw coconut, you will instantly feel stronger and sturdier.

 Eating slowly and enjoying your food will encourage your stomach to secrete digestive enzymes, so that food is broken down and absorbed into the bloodstream, delivering the healing nutrients to every cell in your body.
 Caffeine, sugar and alcohol will give you nothing but short-term stimulation, which crashes you further over the edge of health collapse.

 Sleep deeply and peacefully

-Many people with long-term fatigue are utterly exhausted, yet ironically, they cannot sleep properly.
+Many people with long-term fatigue are utterly exhausted, yet rather awfully, they struggle to sleep.
 All through the day they feel drained, with no energy, but then, a miracle occurs!
-The clock strikes 11pm and, PING – they wake up!
-Suddenly they have the energy that they have lacked all day; so they whizz around getting things done and often don't go to bed until the early hours.
+The clock strikes 11pm and, TING – they wake up!
+Suddenly they have the energy that they have lacked all day; so, they whizz around getting things done and often don’t go to bed until the early hours.
 If you allow yourself to become a night owl, the pattern becomes very hard to break and this can become quite an isolating way of life.